agisga/coding_notes/AWS.md

 2. Change your region (top right) if it's not the correct region.
 3. Choose "Launch instance", or "Spot Requests" for spot instance.
 4. Choose "AWS Marketplace" for regular instances, or "Search AMI" for spot instances.
-5. Search for "Deep Learning AMI (Ubuntu)".
+5. Search for "Deep Learning AMI (Ubuntu)" under "Amazon AMIs".
 6. Configure the instance:
-    * For regular instance: Select (check prices) -> Continue (pick `p2.xlarge` for GPU, or `c4.xlarge` if no GPU needed), Configure Instance Details, Add Storage, Configure Security Group -> Review and Launch -> Launch.
+    * For regular instance: Select (check prices) -> Continue (for example, pick `p2.xlarge` for GPU, or `c4.xlarge`, r4.large, or r4.xlarge if no GPU needed), Configure Instance Details, Add Storage, Configure Security Group -> Review and Launch -> Launch.
     * For spot instance: select security group and keys.

 ### Keep your data with spot instances